Shindeyashtech/TurfArena/README.md

 npm install
 # Configure environment variables
 # Create a .env file in both /server and /client folders with keys like: # MONGO_URI, JWT_SECRET, CLOUDINARY_API_KEY, RAZORPAY_KEY, etc.

-# Start the backend server
+Start the backend server-
 npm run dev
-# Start the frontend
+Start the frontend-
 npm start

 Frontend will typically run on http://localhost:3000 Backend on http://localhost:5000

-🧩 Contribution Guide
+#🧩 Contribution Guide

 Contributions are welcome!
 Please read the CONTRIBUTING.md file for detailed steps on how to fork, branch, and submit a pull request.

-⚖️ License
+#⚖️ License
 This project is licensed under the MIT License – feel free to use, modify, and distribute with attribution.
 © 2025 TurfArena

-📣 Acknowledgements
+#📣 Acknowledgements
 MongoDB Atlas for scalable cloud database hosting Razorpay for secure payment processing
 Cloudinary for image management